Home » Comparison » AMD vs Intel: Which CPU is Better?

 Although Intel is an older company than AMD, AMD has significantly changed the distribution of the market share in recent years.
 According to HardwareTimes, Intel was at 75.40% market share while AMD was at 24.60% market share in 2021.
 There was a change in these statistics when Apple changes its processors from Intel to Apple Silicon.
 However, the majority of the market share still remains with Intel today.

 Those who know the industry well have always been worried about the vulnerabilities of processors that might ultimately harm the users.
-However, there has been no clear conclusion to the Intel vs AMD debate when it comes to security.
+However, there has been no clear conclusion to the Intel or AMD debate when it comes to security.
 Intel however has 242 publicly disclosed vulnerabilities while AMD only has 15.
-Thus, we might say that AMD is more secure than Intel since the gap of vulnerabilities is too huge.
+Thus, AMD has advantages over Intel as AMD is more secure than Intel since the gap of vulnerabilities is too huge.

-Intel product line comprises microprocessors and motherboards while the AMD product line includes microprocessors, servers, and motherboards.
+Intel’s product line comprises microprocessors and motherboards while the AMD’s product line includes microprocessors, servers, and motherboards.
 Even though both have a variety of products, their processors are best known.

 Both Intel and AMD have dedicated web pages to support their customers.
 Comparatively, Intel has a stronger community presence online.
 They have a detailed blog and interactive customer support.
 Intel also offers its customers round-the-clock phone and chat support.
 AMD allows its users to check details of their products, for example, warranty.
 They also have a detailed page with frequently asked questions to help their users.